BushTrain460615/Shader-engine/README.md

 This is the repository for Shader Engine a game in which lies on a singular web page on the internet with no open-source code.

+### This was coded on mac so windows build will rarely get tested

 # Our goals
 * Shader options with lua shader support!!!
 * hscript support!!!